16 Habits You Never Knew Were Aging Your Brain

 You eat crummy food

-As far as your brain is concerned, you definitely are what you eat.
-A 2015 paper in Alzheimer’s & Dementia: The Journal of the Alzheimer’s Association found that the MIND diet reduced the risk of developing Alzheimer’s disease by as much as 53 percent in people who followed the diet “rigorously,” and by approximately 35 percent in people who adhered to it “moderately well.”
-The MIND diet calls for eating at least three servings of salad and another vegetable every day, and it promotes these 10 foods for brain health: Green leafy vegetables, other vegetables, nuts, berries, beans, fish, poultry, healthy fats like olive oil, and wine (in moderation).
-And one of those foods deserves a special shout-out: “Blueberries are one of the more potent foods in terms of protecting the brain,” Martha Clare Morris, PhD, the Rush University nutritional epidemiologist who developed the diet with her colleagues said in a press release.
+As far as your brain is concerned, you definitely are what you eat and the healthier your diet, the better your cognitive functioning, according to a study published in Alzheimer’s & Dementia: The Journal of the Alzheimer’s Association.
+The MIND diet reduced the risk of developing Alzheimer’s disease by as much as 53 percent in people who followed the diet “rigorously,” and by approximately 35 percent in people who adhered to it “moderately well.”
+The MIND diet calls for eating at least three servings of salad and another vegetable every day.
+It promotes these 10 foods for brain health: green leafy vegetables, other vegetables, nuts, berries, beans, fish, poultry, healthy fats like olive oil, and wine (in moderation).
+And one of those foods deserves a special shout-out: blueberries.
+Researchers found they provided more protection to the brain than other foods in the study.

 You live near a major highway